 When 2 p.m. on TDA arrived in Seattle, roughly two thousand agitated activists — many more than expected, and most ranging in age from juvenile to twentysomething — had assembled downtown in front of the federal courthouse, obviously ready for a confrontation.
 Seattle’s then-acting police chief Frank Moore would later describe the situation for Seattle’s mainstream news media with standard escalatory rhetoric:

 “The demonstrators came prepared for war . . .
 They were armed with pipes, clubs, chains, paint, and tear gas . . . and they used them all.”

-Additionally, despite initial statements from the SPD and the Mayor’s Office commending the officers on the scene for their “restraint,” the degree of police violence was allegedly drastic enough that the P-I, at least, joined Helix in reporting several instances of police recklessly attacking protesters and innocent bystanders alike.
+Additionally, despite initial statements from SPD and the Mayor’s Office commending the officers on the scene for their “restraint,” the degree of police violence was allegedly drastic enough that the P-I soon joined Helix in reporting several instances of police recklessly attacking protesters and innocent bystanders alike.